open-aac/openaac.org/assessments.md

 If you have suggestions or feedback, <a href="https://forms.gle/Ve6UuETYksWD5drn7">please share them with us</a>.
 We are continuing to improve upon the CPP and appreciate additional perspectives.

+### More to Come

+If you know of free assessment tools which should be included, or you would like to be involved in the development of additional tools, please
+<a href="https://join.slack.com/t/openaac/shared_invite/enQtNTQwNDgwODYyNjU5LTAwODNmZjM4ZmJmOTJkYTY2MWZkNjc0MDQ0NTcwMTRmMzY0MWI3OWJiNGYwZGIzMzc2YTk2N2FiY2JlYTI5Njc">join our chat channel</a> and let us know how you'd like to contribute!